alanng10/class-lang/Docue/Article/Word/a.md

 Word "speed" has meaning that is operate rate.

-Word "capacit" has meaning that is size space.
+Word "capaci" has meaning that is size space.

 Word "publish" has meaning that is published.